 3.6.2.
-Optimization - building full teams based on full teams of the skeleton team of the original traffic is obtained by adding a combination of non-congesting transfers to a team of the traffic's skeleton.
+Optimization - building full teams based on full teams of the skeleton

 When considering the skeleton of a traffic X as another traffic, the bottlenecks of the skeleton of a traffic are the same as the bottlenecks of the traffic.
 Consequently, a team of a skeleton is also a team of the original traffic.